Your Home & Neighborhood

 Be More Physically Active

-Being active improves your health and wellbeing.
-It helps with balance and lowers the risk of falls.
-Exercise also helps manage chronic conditions like diabetes, arthritis, and mental health.
-New workshops will be held in Fall/Winter 2025/26 at New Covenant Missionary Baptist Church (Multipurpose Building, 2345 Tyler Rd., Ypsilanti, MI 48198).
+Being active boosts your health and wellbeing.
+It improves balance and reduces the chance of falls.
+Exercise also helps control chronic illnesses like diabetes, arthritis, and mental health issues.
+New workshops will take place in Fall/Winter 2025/26 at New Covenant Missionary Baptist Church (Multipurpose Building, 2345 Tyler Rd., Ypsilanti, MI 48198).

 Caring for a Loved One

-We help caregivers find resources to care for their loved ones and themselves.
-We work with local groups to support family caregivers of older adults through care advice, education, skills training, and counseling.
-Coming Winter 2026: training to help caregivers care for themselves while caring for an aging or disabled family member.
+We help caregivers get resources to care for their loved ones and themselves.
+We team up with local groups to support family caregivers of older adults with advice, education, training, and counseling.
+Coming Winter 2026: training to help caregivers take care of themselves while caring for an aging or disabled family member.

 Community Garden

-Community gardens help seniors in West Willow by giving them fresh, healthy food for better nutrition.
-Our garden brings back fond memories and has raised beds so seniors with different mobility needs can join.
-Visit Linda’s Garden at 517 Onondaga St. in the Spring and Summer.
-Youth and seniors work together to fight food insecurity by providing fresh produce, lowering food costs, and building a stronger community.
+Community gardens help seniors in West Willow get fresh, healthy food for better nutrition.
+Our garden has raised beds, making it easier for seniors with mobility issues to participate.
+Visit Linda’s Garden at 517 Onondaga St. in spring and summer.
+Young and old work together to reduce food insecurity by growing fresh produce, cutting food costs, and building a stronger community.

 Friendly Visits & Wellness Checks